 Children in EYFS learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside.
 Our outdoor areas are used all year round and in most weather conditions.
 We ensure activities support the Characteristics of Effective Learning to ensure learning takes place.
 These are:

-Playing and Exploring – children investigate and experience things, and have a go.
+Playing and exploring – children investigate and experience things, and have a go.

-Active Learning – children concentrate and keep on trying if they encounter difficulties, and enjoy achievements.
+Active Learning – children concentrate and keep on trying if they encounter difficulties and enjoy achievements.

-Creating and Thinking Critically – children have and develop their own ideas, make links between ideas and develop strategies for doing things.
+Creating and Thinking Critically – children have and develop their own ideas, make links between ideas, and develop strategies for doing things.

 Our themes are driven from high quality texts (recommended by CLPE and Pie Corbett), based on providing our pupils with ‘enticing experiences’ which motivate the children, and are deeply rooted in the love of stories and reading.
 New vocabulary and concepts through reading will excite and engage all learners which includes staff modelling standard English and always asking high quality questions.
 A range of educational visits (including our local community) bring ‘learning to life’.
-Subject knowledge of the EYFS curriculum is strong among all practitioners and is used to plan a broad, balanced and progressive learning environment and curriculum for all of our pupils.
+Subject knowledge of the EYFS curriculum is strong among all practitioners and is used to plan a broad, balanced, and progressive learning environment and curriculum for all of our pupils.

-Effective continuous provision practise and principles support our children to develop key life skills such as independence, innovation, creativity, enquiry, analysis and problem solving.
+Effective continuous provision practise and principles support our children to develop key life skills such as independence, innovation, creativity, enquiry, analysis, and problem solving.
 During the school day, children will have an opportunity to work independently, work collaboratively with their friends and with members of staff.

 * Learning walks and discussions with children.

-*Lessons observations (Head Teacher and Literacy and Mathematics Leads)
+*Lessons observations (Head Teacher and Subject Leads)

-*Learning Journey and ‘Book Looks’ to monitor progress, attainment and standards.
+*Learning Journey and ‘Book Looks’ to monitor progress, attainment, and standards.